 - The in-situ and continuous measurement of CO2 stable isotopes at the high altitude research station Jungfraujoch (3580 m elevation, Switzerland), to characterize local and regional emission sources.

-- Development and assessment of a high precision (~ppt level) instrumentation for direct and simultaneous NO and NO2 measurements under field conditions.
+- Development and assessment of a high precision (~ppt level) and multi-component instrumentation for direct and simultaneous NO and NO2 measurements under field conditions.

 - High precision (< 0.1 ‰) analysis of N2O isotopomers.